 NJTPA and other MPOs are required to meet USDOT requirements for metropolitan planning processes found at 23 CFR Part 450.
-The NJTRM-E model is a key element of NJTPA's planning processes in that it incorporates the latest available estimates and assumptions for population, land use, travel, employment, congestion, and economic activity in the region.
-The NJTRM-E model reflects the current and projected (to 2050) transportation demand of persons and goods in the region on existing and proposed transportation facilities, e.g., highways (including, NB-HCE) and transit facilities.
+The NJRTM-E model is a key element of NJTPA's planning processes in that it incorporates the latest available estimates and assumptions for population, land use, travel, employment, congestion, and economic activity in the region.
+The NJRTM-E model reflects the current and projected (to 2050) transportation demand of persons and goods in the region on existing and proposed transportation facilities, e.g., highways (including, NB-HCE) and transit facilities.
 Per 23 CR 450, the model and other planning products may be used or referenced in preparing a NEPA document.
 Based on the Authority's pricing methodology, it is acknowledged that over time transactions will likely reduce for customers with access to alternate routes.
-In the case of this EA, the Federal Highway Administration accepted NJTRM-E is appropriate for use as a basis of the analysis of travel demand under Existing, No Action, and Proposed Action conditions.
+In the case of this EA, the Federal Highway Administration accepted NJRTM-E is appropriate for use as a basis of the analysis of travel demand, including induced travel, under Existing, No Action, and Proposed Action conditions for the highway and local street analyses.